dillonkearns/dillonkearns.github.io/_posts/2016-01-27-what-music-taught-me-about-agile.md

 I'd like to see this mindset in organizations.
 When you notice something that could be better, don't sit around and allow it to happen again and again because "you have work to do."
 Make it better!
 Continuous improvement isn't afterthought; in order to work it has to be a core belief.

+He would point out obvious things I didn't notice and constantly push the boundaries of what I observed.
+You've got it memorized?
+Can you start in the middle of this passage without looking at the music?
+If not, let's look at how you're approaching the memorization, and improve your method… not just work harder.

+Having weekly sessions with a master was an incredible growing experience.
+It forced me to face that there is a nearly endless path ahead of me to improve the way I work.
+It's much more comfortable to work harder without changing the way you approach the work.
+But it's far more rewarding to continuously improve, and it's one of the most valuable lessons that I've taken with me into the Agile world.

 ## Takeaways
 <ul class="takeaways">
   <li>Does your organization's culture support a sustainable pace?
-What about your organizational structures (incentive systems, frequent deadline crunches)?</li>
+What about your organizational structures (incentive systems, frequent deadline crunches, etc.)?</li>
   <li>Is management's role regarding motivation to ensure individuals are supported in autonomy, mastery, and purpose?
 Or is it to drive motivation through external incentives?
 Dan Pink describes how extrinsic motivators reduce performance where even rudimentary creative thinking is required in <a href="https://www.youtube.com/watch?v=u6XAPnuFjJc">this excellent 10-minute video</a> (learn more about motivation on <a href="/resources#drive">my resources page</a>).</li>
+  <li>Are there ways you could broaden your perspective to notice how you're approaching a task?
+If you notice something you could do better, do you take action?
+What about your team, or department, or company?
+See <a href="http://www.mckinsey.com/insights/strategy/daniel_kahneman_beware_the_inside_view">Daniel Kahneman's writing on "the outside view"</a>.</li>
   <li>Is continuous improvement a core value in your organization, or is it an afterthought?
 How could you make it more central?</li>
-  <li>Are there ways you could broaden your perspective to notice how you're approaching a task?
-If you notice something you could do better, do you take action?
-What about your team, or department, or company?</li>
 </ul>